-We are currently coordinating with Coppell ISD, private schools, and homeschool groups to plan their study trips during the fall and spring semesters.
-Free CPR/AED classes are still offered once a month.
+We currently coordinate with local school districts, private schools, daycares, and homeschool groups to plan their study trips during the fall and spring semesters.
+Free Adult CPR/AED classes are still offered once a month.
 Other specialty classes are available and advertised throughout the year for both children and adults.
-Please register online and you can also find a current calendar of events.
+Please register online where you can also find a current calendar of events.

 While we will do our best to accommodate "walk-in" tours, we still encourage you call or contact us ahead of time to make visitation arrangements, as we anticipate full schedules during the year.
 Jeeps are not a part of the tour, and tours do not include a safety lesson.
 Our general facility hours are Monday - Friday, 8 AM - 4 PM, but tour opportunity times may vary and space may be limited.

 We also highly recommend that you register for classes online in advance.
-This ensure that we are able to communicate with you regarding class updates or changes, and will also guarantee that you or your child will receive all the important take-home class materials the goodies!
+This ensures that we are able to communicate with you regarding class updates or changes, and will also guarantee that you or your child will receive all the important take-home class materials and goodies!